 Madeline Bay began her training at Illinois Ballet Theater.
 She continued her studies with Bolshoi Ballet, Ballet West, Pittsburgh Ballet, Orlando Ballet, Los Angeles Ballet, Salt Lake City Ballet, The Jillana School, and Texas Ballet.
-She has performed with River Point Ballet, Utah Ballet, and appears courtesy of Ballet Idaho.
+She has performed with River Point Ballet and Utah Ballet.
 She graduated from the University of Utah's Ballet department with a Bachelor of Fine Arts double emphasis in Performance and Teaching.
 She has been a member of ARC Dance since 2015.

 Alice Cao is from Seattle, WA, where she trained on scholarship at the Pacific Northwest Ballet School.
 She furthered her training with summer programs at American Ballet Theatre, The National Ballet School of Canada, Ballet Austin, Pittsburgh Ballet Theatre, and Alonzo King Lines Ballet.
 She has performed professionally with Singapore Dance Theatre, American Repertory Ballet, Ballet Memphis, Convergence Ballet Company, Company C Contemporary Ballet, San Francisco Opera, and Oakland Ballet Company.
 She has been a Company member since 2013.